lawrennd/old_talks/_ai/includes/embodiment-factors-short.md

 See \href{https://arxiv.org/abs/1705.07996}{"Living Together: Mind and Machine Intelligence" @Lawrence:embodiment17}

 \notes{There is a fundamental limit placed on our intelligence based on our ability to communicate.
 Claude Shannon founded the field of information theory.
-The clever part of this theory is it allows us to separate our measurement of information from what the information pertains to[^knowledge-representation].
+The clever part of this theory is it allows us to separate our measurement of information from what the information pertains to.[^knowledge-representation]

 [^knowledge-representation]: the challenge of understanding what information pertains to is known as knowledge representation.